 Get an Appraisal Done

-You need to know what your home is worth now, so getting an appraisal done is the best way to find out.
+You need to know what your home is worth now.
+The best way to find out is by getting an appraisal.
 The current market value of your home could be far different than when you bought it.
 Its worth may have gone up if the housing market, in general, has gone up in the area in which you live, or it could have gone down.

 How Much Equity Do You Have?